Aadhithya-D/100-Days-Of-Code-Python/README.md

 ## Progress

-I will update my progress daily on GitHub: GitHub: https://github.com/Adithya-Sakaray/100-Days-of-Code-Python.
+I will update my progress daily on [GitHub](https://github.com/Aadhithya-D/100-Days-of-Code-Python).
 You can follow along to see what I'm working on and what I'm learning.

 ## Conclusion